 Made with real Canadian maple syrup this homemade maple latte is whipped up in just 5 minutes.

-This maple latte is strong and rich but also flavored with vanilla for a warm comforting feel.
+This maple cinnamon latte is strong and rich but also flavored with vanilla for a warm comforting feel.

 Froth up an almond coconut blend and in just minutes you’ll have a latte that’s better than an over-priced coffee shop.